SmartPracticeschool/SPS-7160-Movie-ticketing-bot/README.md

     Install node-red-dashboard nodes from manager pallete option. import the "Movie Ticketing Node-RED.json" file into the Node-Red interface by using import option.
+    Deploy the current flow
+    Run the Movie Ticketing Bot apllication

 Seetharamaiah Vadde
 IBM Software Technical Trainer,